Aretas Blood: Family life

 Blood married Lavinia Kendall on September 4, 1845.
 They had two daughters, Elenora "Nora" (1849-1910) and Emma (1863-1932).
 His wife Lavinia founded the Manchester Women's Aid and Relief Society in 1875.
 Blood and his wife are both interred at Valley Cemetery in Manchester, New Hampshire, in one of the cemetery's 13 private mausoleums.

 Blood's daughter Elenora married Amoskeag Manufacturing Company president Frank Pierce Carpenter.
 Upon her death in 1910, Carpenter donated funds for an elaborate new building for the city's public library.
 Emma married doctor L. Melville French in 1887.
-Along with her older sister, Emma was a benefactor of the Eliot Hospital with a focus on the maternity and children's ward.
+Along with her older sister, Emma was a benefactor of the Elliot Hospital with a focus on the maternity and children's ward.
 Emma also endowed a building for the Institute of Arts and Sciences.
 This building is known as French Hall and is next door to the Manchester City Library, her sister's memorial library building.